bilal-chughtai/cuplc_site/_pages/merchandise.md

 ### Bulk orders

-We will be putting in a bulk order during Michaelmas term which will get you a discount on shoes and IPF approved kit like belts and knee sleeves.
+We will be putting in a bulk orders which will get you a discount on shoes and IPF approved kit like belts and knee sleeves.

-Keep an eye out for the email.
+Keep an eye out for the email, or occasional orders in the group chat.

+### Blues kit

+Blues fleeces are limited to blues athletes only.
+Please be good and only order if you are eligible.